frispgames/frisp-social-unity-asset/README.md

 # Frisp Social Unity Asset
-Unity asset for native sharing a screenshot on Android and iPhone.
+Unity asset that provides the ability to share the current screen on various social media platforms that your device supports natively.

 ### Development